daadu/dorm/README.md

 independently—no need for the full Django framework.
 Quickly integrate Django's robust ORM into non-Django projects with a simple settings.py file.

-> Note: This project is under active development.
+> **Note:** This project is under active development.
 Use with caution.

 ## Why dorm?
 The Django ORM is rich with features like automatic schema migrations and effortless joins.
 Other python ORMs, like SQLAlchemy, often felt less intuitive in comparison.

-The idea for dorm emerged from a desire to use Django’s ORM without unnecessary overhead like `manage.py`, `views.py`, or complex settings.
+The idea for dorm emerged from a desire to use Django's ORM without unnecessary overhead like `manage.py`, `views.py`, or complex settings.
 With dorm, you get the power of Django ORM, simplified for standalone use.

-> **NOTE:** Since `dorm` is a lightweight wrapper around Django, all of Django's features
+> **Note:** Since `dorm` is a lightweight wrapper around Django, all of Django's features
-> remain accessible if you choose to use them. `dorm` ensures you can leverage Django’s ORM
+> remain accessible if you choose to use them. `dorm` ensures you can leverage Django's ORM
 > with minimal setup and footprint.

 ---